 Wealth Management provides relationship-based advisory services and an extensive suite of leading investment solutions to meet the needs of institutional, retail and high net worth clients.
-Our asset management, retail brokerage and private wealth management businesses combine to create an integrated offer delivered through nearly 1,500 advisors across Canada.
+Our asset management, retail brokerage and private wealth management businesses combine to create an integrated offer delivered through more than 1,500 advisors across Canada and the U.S.

-Wholesale Banking provides a wide range of credit, capital markets, investment banking and research products and services to government, institutional, corporate and retail clients in Canada and in key markets around the world.
+Wholesale Banking provides integrated credit and capital markets products, investment banking advisory services and top-ranked research to corporate, government and institutional clients around the world.

-CIBC's three main businesses are supported by six functional groups: Technology and Operations; Corporate Development; Finance; Treasury; Administration; and Risk Management, which form part of Corporate and Other.
-Information about CIBC's business lines and functional groups is provided in CIBC's Management Discussion and Analysis (2013 MD&A) for the year ended October 31, 2013 included on pages 1-86 of the 2013 AR.
+CIBC's three main businesses are supported by five functional groups: Technology and Operations; Finance; Administration; Risk Management and Treasury, which all form part of Corporate and Other.
+Information about CIBC's business lines and functional groups is provided in CIBC's Management Discussion and Analysis (2014 MD&A) for the year ended October 31, 2014 included on pages 1-86 of the 2014 AR.

-A more complete description of services provided by Retail and Business Banking, Wealth Management and Wholesale Banking can be found in the 2013 Annual Report on pages 15-26.
+A more complete description of services provided by Retail and Business Banking, Wealth Management and Wholesale Banking can be found in the 2014 AR on pages 16-27.